cardilloscreations/www-binauralbeatbank/_posts/2023-12-30-Focus-Relax-Music.md

 This was inspired by experiments that have had success reducing stress and anxiety using Binaural Beats of 40Hz, 10Hz, or 6Hz for only 5 minutes.
 Other research has found that 40Hz beats for 5-10 minutes helps to increase focus.

 Listen to the entire 15 minutes.
 Your brain needs at least 5 minutes to synchronize.
-Most research shows that 15 minutes is minimum required.
-Some suggest 30 or 60 minutes, so see instructions to enable looping if you want to play it longer.
+Most research suggests 15 minutes minimum.
+Some suggest 30 or 60 minutes, so see instructions below to enable looping if you want to play it longer.

 Please SUBSCRIBE so I can disable mid-roll ads.